BrettBedarf/webfs/README.md

-# WebFS
+# W[eb]FS

-A FUSE-based filesystem that mounts web resources (HTTP URLs, S3, etc.) declared by minimal configs as local files.
+A FUSE (Filesystem in User SpacE) implementation that serves web resources (Public HTTP URLs, S3, etc.) as local files declared by minimal configs.
+While similar to and implementing the same protocol as the excellent [rclone](https://github.com/rclone/rclone) and proprietary cloud drive clients i.e. Google Drive & Dropbox, they are geared towards mounting/mirroring entire cloud drives locally with the cloud service centrally managing shared file names, directory trees, etc. The focus for WFS is on serving "links as files" so the entire internet can become your cloud provider, named and organized however you want just like any other on-device files.

+**NOTE:** WFS is in early, active development in my spare time, with a stable API still settling.
+If just curious and tinkering go for it expecting breaking changes, and *only* ever add reputable file sources you would physically download to your machine anyways.
+It should not be even considered to be uttered outloud in the same context of anything resembling a production or secured environment 😄

 ## Requirements
 Linux, Mac(untested), or FreeBSD(untested) operating system with appropriate os-specific FUSE driver installed and available on $PATH:
 ### Linux
-fusermount3 is available from all known distro package managers, ex.
+fusermount3 is available from all known major distro package managers, ex.
 [Arch Linux](https://man.archlinux.org/man/fusermount3.1.en) (btw): `sudo pacman -S fuse3`
 ### MacOS (untested)
 [macfuse](https://github.com/macfuse/macfuse) (formerly osxfuse) is recommended to be installed from their official [releases](https://github.com/macfuse/macfuse/releases/latest)
 ### FreeBSD (untested)